×

 We asked people if there is a lot of crime.
 They answered:

 "Nuremberg, like any other city, experiences crime, but it is generally considered safe for both residents and tourists.
 The city has a well-organized police force that works diligently to maintain law and order.
 The most common crimes reported are petty thefts, particularly pickpocketing in crowded areas or public transportation.
 However, violent crimes such as assault and robbery are relatively low compared to other major cities.
 The city also experiences occasional instances of hate crimes and vandalism.
-Despite these issues, Nuremberg's overall crime rate is relatively low, and it is considered a safe place to live and visit," explained one expat living in Nuremberg, Germany.
+Despite these issues, Nuremberg's overall crime rate is relatively low, and it is considered a safe place to live and visit," wrote one member in Nuremberg.

 About the Author